skystars8/skystars8/README.md

 <img width="1500" height="500" alt="zz2" src="https://github.com/user-attachments/assets/a54e3e2a-a6a4-47ff-91d2-636c3169c2dc" />
 <img width="1500" height="500" alt="1500x500" src="https://github.com/user-attachments/assets/38660946-2d28-4926-adef-7c7d33135041" />

+Note: Ai gets better in huge leaps so i start fresh often.
+Archiving my repos is for organizational purposes-, not because the code is bad.
+The exciting truth is ai is so good that one can take the very best things from any app and have ai run with it, making a new version from scratch and adding to it.
+So on THIS git account, archiving is not a sign that somethig is old and outdated, it is more of a sign that there are really good concepts or code ideas worth saving for future reference.

  # I am an expert world class Rust coder because ai does all the work- i just compile the finished code.
 THAT is how to code.
 Weeeeeeee :)